A Little Bit of History

 There are a handful of activities that you can do as a business owner to produce the most results.

-For instance, there are usually a key 20 percent of elements within an individual blog article that have the most dramatic effect on results.
+For instance, there is usually an essential 20 percent of elements within an individual blog article that have the most dramatic effect on results.

-Find the products or services you provide that generate the most income (the 20 percent) and drop the rest (the 80 percent) to maximize income and reduce wasted time.
+Find the products or services you provide that generate the most income (the 20 percent) and drop the rest (the 80 percent) to maximize profit and reduce wasted time.

-Invest your time working on tasks that can improve significantly your business and leave the tasks that are outside your skills to other people.
+Invest your time working on tasks that can improve your business significantly and leave the functions that are outside your skills to other people.

 Reward the best employees well.
 Drop the bad clients and focus on upselling and improving service to the best clients.